 Perhaps more exciting is a series of Bowie MetroCards which you can get at the Broadway-Lafayette and Bleeker St stations, which you can keep collected with your Twin Peaks and Supreme MetroCards.
 The MTA says they've printed 250,000 of the cards total.

 UPDATE 2: There are actually 5 Bowie MetroCard designs total!
 Thanks to Greg on Facebook for the update and picture.

 UPDATE: We now have pictures of all 4 Bowie MetroCard designs, thanks to BrooklynVegan contributor Sachyn Mital.
-See them in the gallery above.
+See them below.

 In other news, the screening of Bowie's Lazarus musical concert film with live score at Kings Theatre happens May 2 (tickets), and there are a number of David Bowie Record Store Day releases this year.

 Semi-related: The Smiths are the NYCT Subway's favorite band.